Max Weight Independent Set in sparse graphs with no long claws: Preliminaries

 \subparagraph{Extended strip decompositions.} We follow the notation of~\cite{ICALP-qptas,arxiv-sttt-qpoly}.
 For a graph $H$, by $T(H)$ we denote the set of triangles in $H$.
 An \emph{extended strip decomposition} of a graph $G$ is a pair $(H, \eta)$ that consists of: \begin{itemize} \item a simple graph $H$, \item a \emph{vertex set} $\eta(x) \subseteq V(G)$ for every $x \in V(H)$, \item an \emph{edge set} $\eta(xy) \subseteq V(G)$ for every $xy \in E(H)$, and its subsets $\eta(xy,x),\eta(xy,y) \subseteq \eta(xy)$, \item a \emph{triangle set} $\eta(xyz) \subseteq V(G)$ for every $xyz \in T(H)$, \end{itemize} which satisfy the following properties: \begin{enumerate} \item The family $\{\eta(o)~|~o \in V(H)\cup E(H) \cup T(H)\}$ is a partition of $V(G)$. \item For every $x \in V(H)$ and every distinct $y,z \in N_H(x)$, the set $\eta(xy,x)$ is complete to $\eta(xz,x)$. \item Every $uv \in E(G)$ is contained in one of the sets $\eta(o)$ for $o \in V(H) \cup E(H)\cup T(H)$, or is as follows: \begin{itemize} \item $u \in \eta(xy,x), v\in \eta(xz,x)$ for some $x \in V(H)$ and $y,z \in N_H(x)$, or \item $u \in \eta(xy,x), v\in \eta(x)$ for some $xy \in E(H)$, or \item $u \in \eta(xyz)$ and $v\in \eta(xy,x) \cap \eta(xy,y)$ for some $xyz \in T(H)$. \end{itemize} \end{enumerate} An extended strip decomposition $(H,\eta)$ is \emph{rigid} if for every $xy \in E(H)$, the sets $\eta(xy)$, $\eta(xy,x)$, and $\eta(xy,y)$ are nonempty, and for every isolated $x \in V(H)$, the set $\eta(x)$ is nonempty.
 Note that if $(H,\eta)$ is a rigid extended strip decomposition of $G$, then $|V(H)|$ is bounded by $|V(G)|$.

 For an extended strip decomposition $(H,\eta)$ of a graph $G$, we identify five \emph{types} of \emph{particles}.

 As announced in the introduction, to solve \textsc{MWIS} in $G$ it suffices to know the solution to \textsc{MWIS} in particles.
-The proof of the following lemma follows closely the lines of proofs of analogous statements of~\cite{ACDR21,DBLP:conf/soda/ChudnovskyPPT20} and is included for completeness in Appendix~\ref{app:boring}. \begin{lemma} Given a \textsc{Border MWIS} instance $(G,\weight,T)$, an extended strip decomposition $(H,\eta)$ of $G$, and a solution $f_{G[A],\weight,T \cap A}$ to the \textsc{Border MWIS} instance $(G[A],\weight,T \cap A)$ for every particle $A$ of $(H,\eta)$, one can in time $2^{|T|}$ times a polynomial in $|V(G)| + |V(H)|$ compute the solution $f_{G,\weight,T}$ to the input $(G,\weight,T)$. \end{lemma}
+The proof of the following lemma follows closely the lines of proofs of analogous statement of~\cite{DBLP:conf/soda/ChudnovskyPPT20} and is included for completeness in \Cref{app:matching}.